 Just 21 days and the results will speak for themselves.

 21 days without some of your favorite foods, having to explain to others why you are doing it.
-This might seem hard, but for most it is easy after the first couple of days if you recognise that you will heal your body; you will learn new things about how and why and what you eat; and you will ultimately, feel so much better than you do right now.
+This might seem hard, but for most it is easy after the first couple of days if you recognise that you will heal your body; you will learn new things about how, why and what you eat; and you will ultimately feel so much better than you do right now.

 It’s not hard if your mindset is on the benefits!
-Here are some that your are likely to find on your 21 day journey:
+Here are some benefits that you are likely to find on your 21 day journey:

 - You will enjoy more consistent energy